-Receivables are initially recognised at fair value and subsequently measured at amortised cost using the effective interest method, less any expected credit loss for impairment.
+Receivables are initially recognised at fair value and subsequently measured at amortised cost using the effective interest method, less any provision for impairment.
 Receivables are generally due for settlement within 30 days.
 They are presented as current assets unless collection is not expected for more than 12 months after the reporting date.